 A city of multiple faces, elegant and modern, Bordeaux is a flagship destination of the moment.
-And if its above all renown for its wine and its culinary culture, Bordeaux is also a haven for flea markets and antiques lovers.
+And if it’s above all renown for its wine and its culinary culture, Bordeaux is also a haven for flea markets and antique lovers.

-From its weekly Les Puces de Saint Michel flea market, to its quarterly Grands Déballages, or its famous bi-annual Foire à la Brocante des Quinconces, Bordeaux has much to offer to antiques enthusiasts all year long.
-The city even permanently hosts 20 antiques & flea market dealers in the 650m² area of the Passage St Michel !
+From its weekly Les Puces de Saint Michel flea market to its quarterly Grands Déballages, or its famous bi-annual Foire à la Brocante des Quinconces, Bordeaux has much to offer to antique enthusiasts all year long.
+The city even permanently hosts 20 antiques & flea market dealers in the 650m² area of the Passage St Michel!

 Once you have strolled the market long enough and your basket is now filled with flavors, continue in the direction of the Place Meynard / Place Canteloup.
 In the shadows of the majestic 14th-century Saint-Michel basilica and its bell tower, both squares are transformed four times a week into a huge open-air flea market.

 Known as Les Puces de Saint Michel, this famous little flea market gives visitors a chance to see another side to Bordeaux that perhaps the tourist brochures often overlook.
-This once-rundown corner of Bordeaux nowadays buzzes with dealers, collectors and enthusiasts, leaving little room for passers-by.
-Between the unusual objects, the tapestries and the vinyls, flea market enthusiasts will have their curiosity quickly satisfied at Les Puces de Saint Michel.
+This once-rundown corner of Bordeaux nowadays buzzes with dealers, collectors, and enthusiasts, leaving little room for passers-by.
+Between the unusual objects, the tapestries, and the vinyl, flea market enthusiasts will have their curiosity quickly satisfied at Les Puces de Saint Michel.

 And when you thought you had seen it all, enter Les Brocanteurs du Passage Saint Michel.
-In the 18th-century townhouses and warehouses set along the Place Canteloup, a group of 19 antique dealers have set up permanent shops showcasing a broad variety of merchandises, from the unusual and the precious, to the rare, and useful.
+In the 18th-century townhouses and warehouses set along the Place Canteloup, a group of 19 antique dealers has set up permanent shops showcasing a broad variety of merchandise, from the unusual and the precious, to the rare, and useful.

 We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
 You can help us keep this review up to date by reporting any information you think is inaccurate.